What is Amazon Haul? Amazon's Answer to Temu [2026]

 Where is Amazon Haul Available?
 (2026 Country Rollout)

-Because Amazon Haul is a storefront rather than a separate company, availability depends on both the Amazon marketplace you log into and whether Amazon has switched on the Haul module for your country.
-If you don’t see the Haul tab in your Amazon app, it is almost certainly not yet live in your market.
-Singapore, Malaysia, and the wider Southeast Asia region — where Shopee and Lazada dominate — are not on Amazon’s public Haul roadmap as of 2026.
+The catalogue has grown with the footprint.
+Amazon says over a million items are priced under $10 on Haul, with many under $5 and fast growth in the under-$3 tier.
+Because Haul (and Bazaar) is a storefront rather than a separate company, availability depends on both the Amazon marketplace you log into and whether Amazon has switched the module on for that market.
+If you don’t see the Haul or Bazaar tab in your Amazon app, it is not yet live where you are.

 Actionable Insight: If you’re a seller in Southeast Asia watching the Haul rollout, don’t wait.
 The most likely near-term Haul supply chain continues to come from China-based manufacturers via invitation.
 Building your Temu store and multichannel presence now — across Shopee, Lazada, and TikTok Shop — is the realistic play, not queuing up for a Haul seller program that may never open to third-party applicants.